Thib-fkr/Example-B/src/README.md

 where `< actionX >` is an action that verify some property of `var1'` such as `var1' = value1`.

-which is kind of equivalent to :
+which is similar to :
 ```python
 if conditionA :
     actionA